yoyosource/frgaal/README.md

 The current caveats include:

- * module-info.java cannot be compiled with `-target 8`
+ * module-info.java cannot be compiled with `--target 8`
- * the records preview feature, introduced in Java 14, can only be used with `-target 15`
+ * the records preview feature, introduced in Java 14, can only be used with `--target 15`
- * the sealed classes preview feature, introduced in Java 15, can only be used with `-target 15`
+ * the sealed classes preview feature, introduced in Java 15, can only be used with `--target 15`

 Building
 --------